josepainumkal/Model-Accuracy-Enhancer/README.md

 ```
 docker run -v /home/docker/machine_learning_prms_accuracy:/regtool --name <container_name> -p 5022:5000 josepainumkal/machine_learning_prms_accuracy:jose_thesis python views.py
 ```
-In the above command, "/home/docker/machine_learning_prms_accuracy" is the location of the tool's repository in container's host machine.
-Replace it with your repository location.
+In the above command, "/home/docker/machine_learning_prms_accuracy" is the location of the tool's repository in host machine.
+Replace it with your repository location in host machine.

 # To work without docker setup: